zuplo/docs/docs/articles/environment-variables.md

 ### Rewrite & Forwarding Handler

-When referencing environment variables inside of the URL Rewrite handler and the URL Forward handler, variables are substituted using Javascript style string interpolation.
+When referencing environment variables inside of the URL Rewrite handler and the URL Forward handler, variables are substituted using JavaScript style string interpolation.

 ```txt